qudini/gom/README.md

 ### GraphQL query

-A consumer calls your GraphQL endpoint with the following query (intentionally stupidly overfetching):
+A consumer calls your GraphQL endpoint with the following query (intentionally overfetching):

 ```text
 query {